talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/ScalaDecorators.md

 ## Conclusion

-In this post we saw what a *decorator* is in the realm of Object Oriented Design Patterns and defined three ways of writing decorators in Scala, from a traditional way to more ellegant ones, utilising features of the Scala language in its versions 2 and 3.
+In this post we saw what a *decorator* is in the realm of Object Oriented Design Patterns and defined three ways of writing decorators in Scala, from a traditional way to more elegant ones, utilising features of the Scala language in its versions 2 and 3.

 My favourite application of decorators in Scala is actually defining new *functional style* methods for third-party